hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 More complex designs can be analyzed using Sleuth as well.
 For example, interaction terms can be added to the design formula to test if the effect attributable to a given condition is different based on another factor, for example, if the treatment effect differs between sexes.
 To learn more about setting up design formulas for more complex designs, see the [DESeq2 tutorial](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf) (chapter 3 discusses complex experimental designs).
 There is also a [recent post](http://nxn.se/post/134227694720/timecourse-analysis-with-sleuth) describing the use of Sleuth to perform time course analyses.

-Since the only condition we plan to test is cell type, our design formula is very simple:
+Since the only condition we plan to test is our sample type, our design formula is very simple:

 ```
-> design <- ~ celltype
+> design <- ~ sampletype
 ```

 ### Step 3: Create Biomart dataset to query